lskatz/mashtree/paper/paper.md

 Although Mashtree does not infer phylogeny, we have borrowed the ideas behind phylogenetic confidence values to yield confidence values for each parent node in the tree.
 There are two resampling methods implemented in Mashtree to assign support values to internal nodes: bootstrapping and jackknifing.
 Initially, both methods create a tree as depicted in Figure 1.
-Then, confidence values can be calculated for the tree using either the bootstrapping approach or the jack knifing approach (Figures 2 and 3).
+Then, confidence values can be calculated for the tree using either the bootstrapping approach or the jackknifing approach (Figures 2 and 3).

 ## Other features